genesiscommunitysuccess/docs/docs/tutorials/building-an-application/set-up-permissions.md

 First, enable the COUNTERPARTY table and COUNTERPARTY_ID field as part of the generic permissions system.

-You can read more about it here : [https://genesisglobal.atlassian.net/wiki/spaces/DTASERVER/pages/1178271745/4.1.0+Release+Key+Features+Breaking+changes#Auth-generic-permissions-model](https://genesisglobal.atlassian.net/wiki/spaces/DTASERVER/pages/1178271745/4.1.0+Release+Key+Features+Breaking+changes#Auth-generic-permissions-model "https://genesisglobal.atlassian.net/wiki/spaces/DTASERVER/pages/1178271745/4.1.0+Release+Key+Features+Breaking+changes#Auth-generic-permissions-model")
+You can read more about it here: [https://genesisglobal.atlassian.net/wiki/spaces/DTASERVER/pages/1178271745/4.1.0+Release+Key+Features+Breaking+changes#Auth-generic-permissions-model](https://genesisglobal.atlassian.net/wiki/spaces/DTASERVER/pages/1178271745/4.1.0+Release+Key+Features+Breaking+changes#Auth-generic-permissions-model "https://genesisglobal.atlassian.net/wiki/spaces/DTASERVER/pages/1178271745/4.1.0+Release+Key+Features+Breaking+changes#Auth-generic-permissions-model")

 Starting with the server, make sure that you have two USER and USER_ATTRIBUTES records setup: JohnDoe and JaneDoe.